brendanhay/gogol/gogol-latencytest/README.md

 ## Description

-A client library for the Google Cloud Network Performance Monitoring API.
+A client library for the Google Cloud Network Performance Monitoring.

 ## Contribute